josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 to fund the non-meeting-based activities?
 Sponsorships?
 Do we hire staff or contract to provide assistance?

+While ISOC currently makes up any current budget shortfalls for IETF (after meeting fee and sponsorship income), a participant commented that the assumption that ISOC's primary purpose is to fund the IETF is more strongly held in some corners than others.
+At the same time, this commentor said that another school of thought believes that the .org contract that funds ISOC requires ISOC to ensure the support of the IETF, so is a core goal of ISOC.
+Another commentor said that after consulting some of the people involved when the .org contract was given to ISOC, the IETF was clearly only a part of the public interest the .org contract mission sought to fulfill.
+Further, another commentor noted, those in local ISOC chapters don't think that IETF is a purpose of ISOC, let alone the main purpose.

 In terms of the relative amounts of funding from sources, a commentor mentioned that the level of funding that the IETF receives through Global Hosts is much smaller compared to the sponsorship funding of